A2Amir/ETL-Data-Pipelines/README.md

 The end goal is to clean these data sets and bring them together into one table so that we'll have an ETL pipeline to extract, transform, and load this data into a new database.

-* If you don’t have experience manipulating data with the Pandas library, check [this Repo](https://github.com/A2Amir/Introduction-To-Numpy-and-Pandas) to get you familiar.
+* If you don’t have experience manipulating data with the Pandas library, check [this Repo](https://github.com/A2Amir/Introduction-To-Numpy-and-Pandas), or these resources [10 minute Intro to Pandas](https://pandas.pydata.org/pandas-docs/stable/10min.html),  [Pandas Basic Functionality](https://pandas.pydata.org/pandas-docs/stable/basics.html) to get you familiar.

 ## Extract data from different sources:
 The first step in an ETL pipeline is extraction.
 Data comes in all types of different formats, and you'll practice extracting data from csv files, JSON files, XML files, SQL databases, and the web.